Back to all Advice

 Technical Writing in Two Hours per Week An interesting guide to improving your technical writing.
 It has more hands-on activities and is designed to be done in a group, though from my read it would also seem to work well for a motivated individual.

 Mirya Holman's paper pre-submission checklist A useful checklist-style document that you can use when preparing to submit your paper.
-It's complimentary to my list, with some good ideas I hadn't considered.
+It's complimentary to my list, with additional good ideas I hadn't considered.

 Job searches